BaronSam3di/Algorithms/README.md

 Tip
 - Start timing myself half way through my prep calender
-- aim to spend max 40 mins on a problem
+- Aim to spend max 40 mins on a problem
+- Always acknowledge in an interview that recursion will use more memory ( What about tail recursion? )